adrian-javid/maze_engine/README.md

 To build, you need to [install the neccessary dependencies for your platform](#dependencies).

-Run `scons` on the command-line in the root of the porject to build the executable in the generated `build` directory, regardless of the platform.
+Run `scons` on the command-line in the root of the project to build the executable in the generated `build` directory, regardless of the platform.

+For all targets including compile commands for intellisense to be included, run `scons .`.

 > Note: the WebAssembly `web` target is currently unsupported.